PT Skiff Q & A

 SHAFT LENGTH?
 The PT Skiff needs a long shaft outboard.
 The transom height is 21.5 inches.
 The Yamaha 20 HP 4 stroke lists the long shaft as being 20inches.
 This sounds confusing but depending on how it is mounted, when physically measured, one may come up with anywhere from 20 to 22 inches from clamp to the plate above the prop.

 SKILL LEVEL?
-You should be comfortable using wood working machines and some experience in building things out of wood is strongly advised.
-The manual is very detailed and is 2/3rds photographs and includes a lot of technique valuable for any epoxy and wood skill building.
-This is a fairly challenging project but if you can read directions and follow them, you should be able to build this boat.
+You should be capable of building from plans, be comfortable using wood working machines and have experience in building things out of wood.
+The manual is very detailed and is 2/3rds photographs and includes a lot of technique valuable for any epoxy and wood skill building but was originally written for a kit project and not for a plans project.
+This is a fairly challenging project.

 SPACE NEEDED?
 The skiff measures 18.5 ft x 6 ft, you need space for a 4ft wide table, and as the easiest way to build much of the skiff is on edge, you need more than 8ft clearance.
 That said, at least 16ft x 20 or 22 ft space makes sense since you need some space to move around too.